vas3k/btt-touchbar-presets/README.md

 # BetterTouchTool Touch Bar Presets

-In this repository we collect touch bar presets.
-Feel free to send me any pull-requests with your own configs.
+In this repository we collect touch bar presets for [BetterTouchTool](https://boastr.net).
+Feel free to send pull-requests with your own configs.
 Do not forget to attach a screenshot (⇧⌘6).

 ![Screenshot](static/logo.jpg?raw=true)